ghuvrons/gen-tracker/README.md

 - GEN Server & GEN Client should be executed from same machine (the server).

   Or change the **socket.address** in **GEN-Client/src/components/js/config.js**
-- Use **fake generator** feature if you don't have the IoT Device ready

 ## GEN-Tracker Client

 ![gen-tracker-server](gen-tracker-2020-02-05_10.51.37.gif)

-- Use socket.io-client *(for bi-directional communication with GEN-Server)*.
+- Use socket.io-client _(for bi-directional communication with GEN-Server)_.

   Parse HEX string to readable data format.

 - Run: **quasar dev**

 ## Todo Progress